We will never post without your permission, and we'll always keep your information private.

 That’s because the presence of the other dog TOTALLY changes the game!
 By taking the time to practice walking each dog separately first, you’re setting them up to succeed by creating a strong reinforcement history (with their favorite reward - aka high-value treats).

 Leash train each dog individually first before walking them together.
-If you haven't yet, start at the beginning of this Loose Leash Walking series training each dog one at a time.
+If you haven't yet, start at the beginning of this loose leash walking training series with each dog one at a time.

 Once you have worked with each dog, starting with lower distraction environments and working up to “real world” setups, you can start training with both dogs.
 BUT as always, when you’re increasing difficulty in one way, it’s important to make it easier in other ways.
 So start again in those lower distraction settings and practice together.
 Build back up to “real life” walks!

-This may not be applicable for you, but in the video attached to this workshop, I’m training both dogs and have a baby on my chest.
+This may not be applicable for you, but in the video below, I’m training both dogs and have a baby on my chest.
 Adding the baby to the picture is another game-changer, and I highly recommend doing some more practice work to get the dogs used to the changes.

 Whether you plan on baby-wearing, or using a stroller, those are big changes that are worth rehearsing before the real deal arrives.
 Using a stuffy or doll in the wrap is one way to mimic baby-wearing.
 Pushing an empty stroller is a great way to practice, too.
 This practice is not only for your dog, but also for you!
 The presence of a little one totally changes the mechanics, so you can make sure you’re delivering smoothly by working on it ahead of time.